ibpdas/ValueLine/README.md

    - “If this bias were present, how would it distort what we are seeing?”

 This keeps conversations grounded and reduces misinterpretation of early signals.

 ---

-### Why this matters in federated organisations

-Federated organisations rarely move as one system.
-Each directorate or ALB has its own pressures, timelines and constraints.
-ValueLine helps by creating a shared way to:

-- make foundational work visible even when delivered by different teams
-- spot misaligned effort early
-- show how local wins connect to organisation-wide outcomes
-- reduce narrative drift when different groups interpret progress differently
-- keep expectations realistic without slowing ambition

-In a federated system, the goal is not uniformity.
-The goal is **coherence**.
-ValueLine provides the structure that makes that possible.

----